Paul J. Holloway Prize Competition

 Kate Aiken, past Holloway Competition finalist

-The Holloway Competition is the oldest of its kind in New Hampshire.
+The Holloway Competition is the oldest of its kind in New Hampshire and is named in honor of Paul J. Holloway, an accomplished business leader and successful entrepreneur, who passed away recently in 2023.
 Holloway’s wife, Anna Grace, son, Scott, and daughter, Debra, established the Paul J. Holloway Prize in 1988 to honor his achievements and contributions to the educational and business communities.
-The Holloway family remains involved in the competition today, and their support has allowed for thousands of students to pitch their business ideas over the past 31 years.
-Read Paul Holloway's bio.
+The Holloway family remains involved in the competition today, and their support has allowed for thousands of students to pitch their business ideas over the past 34 years.

 PAUL J. HOLLOWAY, a graduate of Temple University, began his career in the automotive industry as a district manager of Buick Motor Division.
 In 1967, he invested all of his assets in a Buick-Pontiac dealership in Exeter, N.H., that had sold only 90 new and used cars the previous year, and renamed it Dreher-Holloway.

 As he built the business into one of the largest dealerships in New Hampshire, Holloway always stressed customer service and client satisfaction.
 He has won numerous industry awards, including Time magazine “Quality Dealer of the Year.”